tparchman/F21_BIOL792/week9_python4/python4_primer.md

     Seq = 'ATCGGGGGGATCGGGATC'
     re.search('ATC', Seq).group() #returns: 'ATC'

 Note that above, `re.search` only stores one ATC, even though there are 3 in Seq.
-Thats because `re.search` only makes one match. `re.findall` and `re.finditerate` find, track, and store multiple matches.
+Thats because `re.search` only makes one match. `re.findall` and `re.finditer` to find, track, and store multiple matches.
 More on these below.

 ## Basic syntax for regular expression matching